 If anything, you can expect that it’ll be wet during the afternoon.
-All this extra waters make the islands explode with vegetation.
+All the extra water makes the islands explode with vegetation.
 This also means that there’s a steady supply of food for the animals.
-Because of this, wet season is a great time to see breeding rituals and nesting for a significant amount of the animals in the archipelago.
-For example, the ridiculous strutting of the blue-footed boobies during mating season can be seen from June to August.
+Because of this, the wet season is a great time to see breeding rituals and nesting for a significant amount of the animals in the archipelago.
+For example, the ridiculous strutting of the blue-footed boobies during the mating season can be seen from June to August.
 Definitely Instagram-worthy!

 While the land is booming with activity, marine life is a little lower than typical.
 The rainy season comes hand-in-hand with calmer, warmer waters, which a lot of the marine animals aren’t too crazy about.
 While it’s more comfortable for diving and swimming because of the temperature, the most interesting things are happening on land.
 This is also a good time for planning an Alya Cruise in 2019 for anyone that wants the calmest, most stable time on the water possible.

 The dry and cool season is from July to September.